owncloud/QA/tools/hetzner-deploy/README.md

 # Hetzner Deployment Scripts

-The tools here can deploy ocis and other installations into Hetzner cloud (or anywhere with root access).
+The tools here can deploy the classic owncloud 10 (with loading and intializing many apps) or ocis or other installations into Hetzner cloud
+(or anywhere with root access).
-At Hetzner we use terraform or the hcloud API commands to create the machine.
-The machines will be made accessible via ssh.
+At Hetzner we normally use the hcloud API via pythin, but can also use terraform or the hcloud CLI.

-Not tested on Mac.
-(Pull requests welcome)
+The machines will be
+- made accessible via ssh.
+- have a unique hetzner-name and an rdns entry.
+- start with some nice labels, (including some that start with 'fw.' -- those pull in default firewall rules for me.
+- will leave an ssh connection open to the machine, with some further instructions.
+E.g. how to assign a fully qualified domain name and an ssl certificate using the cf_dns tools from the same repo.

 ## Example with full automation